pbullhove/Exercise1/Part3/README.md

  > Creates a thread.

  ### How does pythons Global Interpreter Lock (GIL) influence the way a python Thread behaves?
- > It does not interpret concurrently for different threads.
-It forces one thread to run for a while, then interprets the code, and then gives control to another thread.
-It makes threads work in serial in stead of parallell.
+ > Allows only one thread to execute at a time - even if you have multiple processes.

  ### With this in mind: What is the workaround for the GIL (Hint: it's another module)?
- > Cython.
-Using threads from C but using Python code.
+ > Multiprocessing module.
+Run two different python modules at a same time.

  ### What does `func GOMAXPROCS(n int) int` change?
- > The maximum number of allowed threads.
+ > The maximum number of allowed processes used.